John Rogers (sculptor): Life

 John Rogers was born in Salem, Massachusetts, on October 30, 1829, to an unsuccessful but well-connected Boston merchant and attended Boston English High School.
 He gave early evidence of artistic interests and even as a young child, showed a taste and talent for drawing.
-However, it was the feeling of his parents that an artist’s life was little better than a vagabond, and in 1845, at the age of sixteen, after what was considered a good education in the town schools, he was placed in a dry-goods store in Boston, with the intention of learning the business.
-However, John Rogers felt certain he was not suited for this line of work, and in 1848 he began his career as a machinist and draftsman at the Amoskeag Locomotive Works in Manchester, New Hampshire, to learn the trade.
-During this period, John Rogers devoted himself to his art with enthusiasm and his attention was drawn to sculpture, in particular.
-John Rogers began to model in clay in his leisure hours.
+However, his parents believed that an artist’s life was little better than a vagabond, and in 1845, at the age of sixteen, after what was considered a good education in the town schools, he was placed in a dry-goods store in Boston, with the intention of learning the business.
+However, Rogers felt certain he was not suited for this line of work, and in 1848 he began his career as a machinist and draftsman at the Amoskeag Locomotive Works in Manchester, New Hampshire, to learn the trade.
+During this period, Rogers devoted himself to his art with enthusiasm and was drawn to sculpture in particular.
+He began to model in clay in his leisure hours.
 Nevertheless, in 1856 Rogers sought work in Hannibal, Missouri as a mechanic with the Hannibal and St. Joseph Railroad.
 In 1858 he left that position to visit Europe to continue his formal education in sculpting.
 On his return in 1859 he went to Chicago, where he modeled, for a charity event, "The Checker Players," a group in clay, which attracted much attention.
 This event marked the beginning of an unusual career.

-Rogers died at his home in New Canaan, Connecticut, in 1904.
+John Rogers died at his home in New Canaan, Connecticut, in 1904.

 "The Fugitive's Story" by John Rogers.